Cubid-Me/cubid-docs/api-reference.md

 ### Endpoint:
 `POST /api/v2/identity/fetch_identity`

+### Status:
+API is active
+Available in our NPM SDK.

 ### What It Does:
-- Fetches user stamp data based on their `user_id`.
+- Fetches user credential data based on their `user_id`.
-- Retrieves the unique values for the stamps.
+- Retrieves the unique values for the credentials.

 ### Request Parameters: